amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 teaching: 20
 exercises: 10
 questions:
-- "How can you use Python and pymediainfo to learn more about your media files?"
+- "How can I use Python and pymediainfo to learn more about media files?"
 Objectives:
 - "Use pymediainfo to collect additional (and multiple) pieces of technical metadata"
 - "Use the csv module to export that metadata to a file"